Academic Success Program:

 Detailed examination information is posted each semester on the Law Registrar website.
 Students are responsible for reviewing and complying with all exam policies and procedures.
-Adjustments to the exam schedule may be granted only by the Associate Dean for Student Affairs and only then for serious circumstances beyond a student’s control that interfere with a student’s ability to perform.
+Adjustments to the exam schedule may be granted only by the Associate Dean of Law Student Affairs, Community, and Belonging and only then for serious circumstances beyond a student’s control that interfere with a student’s ability to perform.
 The following policies and procedures apply to the taking of exams:

 i.
 Exams are graded anonymously.
 Exam numbers will be available online before exams begin.
 Do not use midterm numbers or previous semester’s numbers on your finals.
 Put your exam number and not your name on any materials that you submit for your exam.
 Anything done by a student that lets a faculty member know or suspect his or her identity may be grounds for reducing a grade and may be considered a violation of the Honor System.
 Exam numbers may be located by logging in to the Law Grades website using your W&L credentials.
 This will be the same place you submit your exams unless instructed otherwise by your professor.

 ii.
 The Honor System requires that exams be pledged.
 It is sufficient simply to write the word “Pledged” on the top of your exam answers unless your professor requires something more.
 Some professors announce that turning in the exam is an affirmation of compliance with the Honor System.
 The written pledge is “On my honor, I have neither given nor received any unacknowledged aid on this exam”.
 Please review The White Book online for additional information about the Honor System.